FAQs for Outgoing Work Exchange Students

 To be eligible for funding, a work placement must fulfil the following criteria:

-- it must take place in one of the Erasmus participating countries (the EU Member States, Norway, Turkey, Liechtenstein, Iceland and Switzerland)
+- it must take place in one of the Erasmus participating countries (the other 27 EU Member States, Norway, Turkey, Liechtenstein, and Iceland)

 - your host company is not an EU institution or body, does not manage EU programmes and is not an embassy or consulate